Godley/lanyon/_drafts/continuous-delivery-at-work.md

 1. readonly access when you're just checking that something went ok
 1. developer access for when you need to poke about a little bit
 1. admin access when something goes horribly wrong and your time is limited so you need to just fix it then (presumably) go back to the git pipeline and fix it permanently.

+# Summary
+All of what we've done comes down to making the [pit of success]() as wide as possible for all users.
+I don't know whether it's perfect but it's a good jumping off point, and if users need to alter it or ask us to improve it we're very open to suggestions.